gipi/blog/_drafts/installing-bootloader-into-atmega328.md

 $ make -C source_dir/ upload
 ```

-**Note that the source file, the Makefile must be in the same directory.**
+**Note that the source file and the Makefile must be in the same directory.**